crowdfavorite/wp-gatekeeper/README.txt

 ## CF Gatekeeper

 The CF Gatekeeper plugin gives admin users the ability to restrict viewing a site to logged in users with a selected user level.
 The plugin adds a dashboard option for restricting the display as well as a settings page.
 When turned on, the plugin checks the level of the current user to see if they are at or above the permissions level set.
-If the user is not logged in, or if they are logged in and do not have high enough permissions, they will be directed to a login screen.
+If the user is not logged in, or if they are logged in and do not have high enough permissions, they will be directed to a filterable URL which defaults to the WordPress Login Page.

-The plugin also adds and API key to each user so they will have the ability to view items like RSS feeds even if CF Gatekeeper is turned on.
-The API key will also only work is the user associated with the API has permissions at or above the selected level.
+The plugin also adds an API key to each user so they will have the ability to view items like RSS feeds even if CF Gatekeeper is turned on.
+The API key will also only work if the user associated with the API has permissions at or above the selected level.

 ### Dashboard/Settings Page